 Governance Token: ERC20Votes

-Voting power comes from checkpoint history of the token.
-ERC20Votes stores balance snapshots at each block — preventing manipulation through token purchases immediately before voting.
+Voting power is taken from the token's checkpoint history.
+ERC20Votes stores balance snapshots at each block — this prevents manipulation via token purchase right before voting.

-Critically important: users must delegate (at least to themselves) for their voting power to be counted.
-This is a frequent point of confusion — token exists, but voting is impossible without delegation.
+Critical: users must delegate (at least to themselves) for their voting power to be counted.
+This is a common point of confusion — they have tokens but cannot vote.

 import "@openzeppelin/contracts/token/ERC20/extensions/ERC20Votes.sol";